What will TVBS do for my congregation?

 - Print out several large-scale copies of current maps of the areas you’ve chosen.

 - Provide highlighters for the chaperon leaders to use in tracking progress.

 - Plan the routes for the team the night before discussing possible drop off and pickup points.
 Remember, the volunteers are usually very unfamiliar with the area.

-- An absolute necessity is that the Pastor and/or congregation members accompany the team during each day of the distribution of fliers.
-It is very important that the team has someone familiar with the areas being chaperoned along with them whenever they are distributing fliers.
+- An absolute necessity is that the Pastor and/or congregation members accompany the team during each day of the distribution of flyers.
+It is very important that the team has someone familiar with the areas being chaperoned along with them whenever they are distributing flyers.